Short stories from the 1970s

 • First of seven Ghanada tales featured in the teen periodical Anandamela.

-• Later dramatised by the author as Prithibi Jodi Barto!
+• Later dramatised by the author as Prithibi Jodi Baarto !
 (Year Unknown).

 • An all-new serio-comic illustration style for the Ghanada series.

-Prithibi Barlo Na Kyano ? from Anandamela Pujabarshiki, 1973
+Prithibi Baarlo Na Kyano ? from Anandamela Pujabaarshiki, 1973

 Artist: Shuvaprasanna Bhattacharya

-Prithibi Barlo Na Kyano ? from Duniyar Ghanada, 1976
+Prithibi Baarlo Na Kyano ? from Duniyaar Ghanada, 1976

 Artist: Goutam Roy